 Denver to Moab: A High-Octane Weekend Road Trip

-Don’t have enough time for the full Higher Octane experience?
-How about you hit the most adrenaline-inducing, pulse-racing, heart-hammering Moab-area adventures that you can pack into three days.
+Let's hit the most adrenaline-inducing, pulse-racing, heart-hammering adventures from Denver to Moab that you can pack into three days.
 Ready?

 Kick your road trip off with a day working the oars through the roaring rapids of the Colorado River, or opt for a longer rafting trip by adding a few days to the itinerary.
 Likewise, you could extend the itinerary by tackling a larger portion of the White Rim Trail.